-The professional photographer typically uses a Digital Single-lens Reflex (DSLR) or an Electronic View Finder (EVF) camera.
+Professional photographers typically use a Digital Single-lens Reflex (DSLR) or an Electronic View Finder (EVF) camera.
 EVF cameras discard the traditional mirror and prism and are becoming increasingly popular.
 Regardless of the image source, a key feature desired by Pro photographers is the ability to work with RAW images.

 Safely remove the SD card from the camera.
-The actual procedure for "safe" removal will vary by model, so please consult the camera user manual for exact instructions.
+This procedure will vary by camera make and model, so please consult the camera user manual for exact instructions.
 For example, one may need to ensure a writing-to-card LED is off and turn off the camera before removing the card.

-Although tempting, do not edit the images directly from the SD Card.
+do not edit the images directly from the SD Card.
 This can lead to poor performance and data loss.
 Instead, copy the files to the fast internal drive.

 Split the view in the file manager by clicking the icon in the top center.

 Drag images from the SD card (left side) to the local _Work directory.
 When prompted, select the option to copy.
 You may delete the files on the SD card later.

 As with Darktable, press <Tab> to toggle toolbars in Gimp.

-We try hard to provide a useful workflow validated by professionals.
+We try hard to provide a useful solution validated by professionals.
 However, we cannot anticipate every situation, and therefore cannot guarantee this procedure will work for your needs.
-Always back up your data and test the workflow to determine the correct procedure for you.
+Always backup your data and test the solution to determine the correct procedure for you.